dg02701/project1_game_Flash_Cards/README.md

 INSTALLATION INSTRUCTIONS / GETING STARTED
 This app was not designed with integration to other apps in mind.
 Installation is simply open URL in browser and begin play with the pre-loaded deck.
 As of July 2020 the only way to load a new deck of flashcards in to change the elements of array flashCards in the Javascript.
-Included is a text doc template that can be used to add new elements in the text and then copied into/over existing flashCards elements.
-This limitation is listed as an unfulfilled User Story above.
+Included is a text doc template (https://github.com/dg02701/project1_game_Flash_Cards/blob/master/Text_new_data_template) that can be used to add new elements in the text and then copied into/over existing flashCards elements.
+This limitation is listed as an unfulfilled User Story above to do this without the Javascript skill needed now.

+TECHICAL NOTES:

+1. Known Bugs:
+a.
+Major:  If more than one wrong answer, the review at the end of play does not loop through all of them.
+b.
+Major:  Error handling if players press keys out of sequence is not finished.
+Function invalidKeyPressed is framed with logic of incorrect key strokes based on where the game play is at.
+However, this is not complete, the function is never called (Jul 2020).
+c.
+Minor:  If there is no wrong answers, then game locks at the end-of-deck.
+d.
+Minor: If there is a wrong answer at START of game (1st card), then count of cards to review never displays
+2. Refactoring Needed (not exhaustive)
+a.
+Change element names for array flashCards so they make more sense for non-quotes card decks
+            Current > Refactored
+	        prompt > promptOnFront
+	        quote > frontOf Card
+	        author > backOfCard

+b.
+Used ‘counter’ too much.
+Need to clean up.